slSeanWU/MusDr/README.md

 Python implementation of the evaluation metrics proposed in Section 5 of our paper:
  * **The Jazz Transformer on the Front Line: Exploring the Shortcomings of AI-composed Music through Quantitative Measures**
    Shih-Lun Wu and Yi-Hsuan Yang
-   (To appear at) _The 21st International Society for Music Information Retrieval Conference_ (ISMIR), 2020.
+   _The 21st International Society for Music Information Retrieval Conference_ (ISMIR), 2020.

 ## Metrics